Skip to main content

 This is the HTTP method to retrieve your data from the REST API.
 Currently, you can choose between two methods: GET and POST.

-If you select POST, you will be asked to specify your request body.
+GET method does not require much to setup.
+If you select POST on the other hand, you will be asked to specify your request body.

 REST endpoint